4th Annual KSU Orchestra Invitational

-Please click on the link below to apply to perform at the 3rd Annual KSU Orchestra Invitational to be held on Friday, November 3 and Saturday, November 4, 2017.
+Please click on the link below to apply to perform at the 4th Annual KSU Orchestra Invitational to be held on Thursday, November 1 and Friday, November 2, 2018.
 Applications will be reviewed upon submission and schools will be notified once accepted.

 Your performance experience will include:

 - Rehearsal and warm-up time in Scott Rehearsal Hall (in the Bailey Center adjacent to the performance stage)

 - Performance on stage in Morgan Concert Hall in the Bailey Performance Center.